Stock Average Calculator India

 How to Use This Calculator

 1. Enter your first buy.
-Fill in the buy price and quantity for Share 1.
+Type the buy price and number of shares for your first purchase in the Share 1 row.

 2. Add more buys.
-Click Add More to add a row for each additional purchase at a different price.
+Click Add More to add a row for each subsequent purchase at a different price or date.
+There is no limit.

-3. Optional – add brokerage.
-Open Advanced Options and enter brokerage per trade to see the true break-even sell price that covers your charges.
+3. Optional — add brokerage.
+Open Advanced Options and enter brokerage per trade (e.g. ₹20 for Zerodha flat fee) to see the true break-even sell price that covers all your transaction costs.

-4. Optional – enter target sell price.
-Enter the price at which you plan to sell to instantly see estimated profit/loss and return percentage.
+4. Optional — enter target sell price.
+Type the price at which you intend to sell to instantly see estimated profit/loss and return percentage.

 5. Click Calculate.
-Results appear with your average buy price, totals, and a per-lot breakdown table.
+Results show your weighted average buy price, total shares, total invested amount, and a per-lot breakdown table.

 What Is Stock Averaging?

-Stock averaging is the practice of buying shares of the same company at different prices over time.
-Because you accumulate shares at varying prices, your actual cost per share is the weighted average — not a simple average — of all your purchase prices.
+Stock averaging means buying shares of the same company at different prices on different dates.
+Because each purchase lot has a different price, your actual cost per share is the weighted average of all your purchase prices — not the simple mean.

 Knowing your average buy price is essential for:

-• Setting stop-loss and target levels — you need to know your average cost to set meaningful exit levels.
+• Setting exit targets.
+You need your average cost to set a meaningful profit-booking price or stop-loss.

 Weighted Average Price Formula